giannan-mods/giannan-trek/README.md

 ## Features

 1. Increased difficulty: Enemies are now much tougher, while still being somewhat manageable.
 The objective is to make it so avoiding conflict is often times the best option available to you, to create a more tense gameplay.

+To revert these changes, in case you don't want them:
+- Delete the file named Enemies.json in www/data_Hard
+- Rename the file EnemiesOG.json to Enemies.JSON

 1. Scenario Mode: Adds a new option to the Randomizers dialog at the start of the game, called Scenario Mode.
 It includes different ways of starting a new game, focused on role-playing.
 As of now there are three options.